-Please read the descriptions and fill in all three fields previously described in this blog.
+So, please read the descriptions and fill in all three fields previously described in this blog.

 Second field – Describe why and how the failure bothers you.

-After clicking on the “Next” button you will be navigated to the Creative Tools page.
+Furthermore, after clicking on the “Next” button you will be navigated to the Creative Tools page.
 Click “+New” and chose the tool you are going to use to solve your problem.

-The platform allows as many tools as you deem needed during the project.
+No doubt, the platform allows as many tools as you deem needed during the project.

-Use Creative Thinking Platform, solve complex problems and certify your solutions to protect the ownership of your idea.
+Indeed, use the Creative Thinking Platform, solve complex problems and certify your solutions to protect the ownership of your idea.